Georgia’s denial of legal gender recognition to trans men challenged before European Court

 Keti Bakhtadze (Lawyer), Women’s Initiative Supporting Group

-Two Georgian trans men, Mr D and Mr K, have lodged applications before the European Court of Human Rights, challenging Georgia’s refusal to change the gender marker in their official documents.
+Two Georgian trans men, Mr D and Mr K, are challenging Georgia’s refusal to change the gender marker in their official documents.
+They submitted their applications to the European Court of Human Rights in 2017, and in September 2018, the Court requested the Georgian Government’s observations on their cases.
 They are represented by the European Human Rights Advocacy Centre, based at Middlesex University (London), and the Women’s Initiatives Supporting Group (WISG, Tbilisi).

 Both Mr D’s and Mr K’s applications to change the gender marker in their official records to reflect their male gender were refused by the Georgian authorities, who argue that they must undergo gender re-assignment surgery before being allowed to do so: such surgery is not provided by the state healthcare system or required by law.
 Without documents reflecting their acquired gender, both men have been subjected to humiliating treatment and verbal abuse when they have shown their identity documents, for example when accessing medical care and essential services such as banking.
 Both men are unable to obtain a permanent job and Mr D is unable to effectively participate in the upbringing of his children.
 Despite recent anti-discrimination legislation, Georgia is a socially conservative country, and the situation facing both men causes them great anxiety and fear, and has isolated them within their local communities.